Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

 There's more conservatives up here than you would believe.

-Every time I run into conservatives up there, they're depressed as hell.
+I hope so because I run into them, but they're awfully, they're awfully, every time I run into conservatives up there, they're depressed as hell.

-And I was particularly touched by the soundbite uh of the woman from Iraq who was thanking Americans for coming over here and doing what they were doing.
+And I was particularly touched by the soundbite of the woman from Iraq who was thanking Americans for coming over here and doing what they were doing.

-And I was so excited about that, I said, yeah!
+And I was so excited about that, I said, yeah.

 Well, I'll take the occasion of your call to play it again.